Topics Map > DOCUMENT TYPE > User Procedure

 Topics Map > FUNCTIONAL AREA > Absence Mgt (AM)

-AM - Entering and Reviewing University Staff Annual Leave Conversion Processing (Payroll Coordinator)
+Entering and Reviewing University Staff Annual Leave Conversion Processing (Payroll Coordinator) in HRS

 - Stated below is the high level process: